exwm/yt_clipper/readme.md

 - Points with instant easing enabled are darkened.
 - Instant easing means that any pan or zoom from a previous point will happen instantly, causing the crop to jump.
 - This is useful if there is a scene change in the video or very fast movement.
-- Before version 5.37.0, instant easeing would transition to the next (right) crop immediately.
+- Before version 5.37.0, instant easing would transition to the next (right) crop immediately.
   Typically you would want to hold the previous crop and then transition on the last frame.
   This meant you would need to add an extra point to hold the previous crop.
-- Since version 5.37.0, instant easing holds the previous crop and on the last frame instantly transitions to the the next crop.
+- Since version 5.37.0, instant easing holds the previous crop and on the last frame instantly transitions to the next crop.
   The recommendation now is to just add a point on the first frame that the scene changes and adjust the crop to match the new scene.

 **A/Shift+A:** Set target crop component of all points following/preceding the currently selected point.
 Select crop components by placing your cursor in the crop input field in the marker pair settings.

 - For example, let's say you want to align the X-position of all points following the currently selected point.
 Place your cursor by clicking in the crop input field in the first value.
 For example `10|0:100:920:1080` where the `|` represents your cursor.
 Now hit the **A** key and all following crop points will have an X-Position of `100`.

-### ZoompPan Mode
+### ZoomPan Mode Crop Chart Shortcuts

 In `zoompan` mode crops can change size for a zooming effect, but their aspect ratios are maintained equal.
 The usual crop shortcuts have different effects than usual in this mode as described here.